GH-TpaeFawzen/pxem.posixism/README.md

 compiled program.

-This implementation tries to comply the original specification and as well as possible, including unspecified behaviours, such as:
+This implementation tries to comply the original specification and as exactl yas possible, including unspecified behaviours such as:

 - `.r` when popped value is non-positive
 - zero-division